Eddie Rosario Preview, Player Props: Braves vs. Giants

 - The Giants pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Giants' 3.95 team ERA ranks ninth across all league pitching staffs.
+- The Giants have the ninth-ranked team ERA across all league pitching staffs (3.97).

-- The Giants give up the fourth-fewest home runs in baseball (126 total, one per game).
+- Giants pitchers combine to surrender 128 home runs (one per game), the fourth-fewest in baseball.

-- Webb looks for his 10th victory when he makes the start for the Giants, his 26th of the season.
-He is 9-9 with a 3.42 ERA and 157 strikeouts in 163 2/3 innings pitched.
+- The Giants are sending Junis (3-3) to the mound to make his third start of the season.

-- His last time out was on Sunday against the Texas Rangers, when the righty threw 8 2/3 innings, surrendering one earned run while allowing six hits.
+- His most recent time out was on Wednesday against the Tampa Bay Rays, when the righty tossed four scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.